 This post contains affiliate links, which means I may make a small commission at no extra cost to you.
 All thoughts and opinions expressed are my own.

 - As a dipping sauce for rice vegetable spring rolls or with Asian lettuce wraps

 Do I have to use a blender to combine the ingredients?

-For less clean-up, add all of your ingredients right in the blender from the start and ditch using a bowl.
+For less clean-up; add all of your ingredients right in the blender from the start and ditch using a bowl.
 Blend until smooth.
-Add a couple tablespoons of water and blend again until it becomes your desired consistency (I like mine relatively thick, but still drizzle-able).
-From there, pour straight into the mason jar you’ll be storing it in.
+Add a couple of tablespoons of water and blend again until it becomes your desired consistency (I like mine relatively thick, but still drizzle-able).
+From there, pour it straight into the mason jar you’ll be storing it in.
 Easy-peasy.

 What if I’m allergic to peanuts?

 Well, first things first it would be slightly strange to click on a peanut-focused recipe in that case.
-And I don’t mean that in a harsh way – I’m just saying, do you want to torment yourself?!
+I don’t mean that harshly – I’m just saying, do you want to torment yourself?!